opensearch-project/documentation-website/_tuning-your-cluster/index.md

 You can set custom node attributes on OpenSearch nodes to be used for shard allocation awareness.
 For example, you can set the `zone` attribute on each node to represent the zone in which the node is located.
 You can also use the `zone` attribute to ensure that primary shard and its replica shards are allocated in a balanced manner across available distinct zones, for example, maximum shard copies per zone would equal `ceil (number_of_shard_copies/number_of_distinct_zones)`.

-Shard allocation awareness attempts to separate primary and replica shards across multiple zones.
-However, if only one zone is available (such as after a zone failure), OpenSearch allocates replica shards to the only remaining zone.
-If your index has total 5 shard copies (1 primary and 4 replicas) and nodes in only 3 distinct zones, then OpenSearch will not allocate more than 2 shards per zone, so you need at least 2 nodes in 2 zones each and at least 1 node in the 3rd zone to allocate all 5 shard copies.
+Shard allocation awareness attempts to separate primary and replica shards across multiple zones, because two shard copies can not be placed on the same node.
+When only one zone is available, such as after a zone failure, OpenSearch allocates replica shards to the only remaining zone.
+For example, if your index has a total 5 shard copies (1 primary and 4 replicas) and nodes in 3 distinct zones, then OpenSearch will perform the following to allocate all 5 shard copies:

+- Allocate less than 2 shards per zone, which means you'll need at least 2 nodes in 2 zones.
+- Allocate the last shard in the 3rd zone, with at least one node needed in the 3rd zone.

-If you have 3 nodes in the 1st zone and 1 node each in every remaining zone, then OpenSearch will only allocate 2,1,1 shard copies leaving the 5th copy unallocated.
+Alternatively, if you have 3 nodes in the 1st zone and 1 node each remaining zone , then OpenSearch will allocate:

+- 2 shard copies in the 1st zone
+- 1 shard copy in the remaining two zones

+The final shard copy will remain unallocated due to the lack of nodes.

 With shard allocation awareness, if the nodes in one of your zones fail, you can be assured that your replica shards are spread across your other zones, adding a layer of fault tolerance to ensure your data survives zone failures.